Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Look at your face, neck, and scalp.
 You may want to use a comb or a blow dryer so that you can see better or have someone help look at the back of your head and neck area.

 A doctor trained in skin cancer detection can usually tell if a growth is possibly cancerous.
 Even so, a biopsy is the only way to know for sure if a lesion is cancer.
+A biopsy involves removing some or all of the changed skin so it can be checked for cancer cells.

-Mohs technique is a special kind of surgery used to treat skin cancer.
+Mohs surgery is a special surgery technique used to treat skin cancer.
 Your doctor uses a local anesthetic to numb the area.
 Then, he or she removes the cancer one layer of skin at a time.
 Each layer is checked under a microscope for cancer cells, and your surgeon removes layers until no more cancer is seen.
 Surgeons usually do this surgery for facial lesions in difficult areas, if the tumor is very large, or when cancer has come back.
 This technique gives the highest cure rate of all methods.
 Because the surgeon removes only the minimum amount of tissue, he or she can often obtain optimal cosmetic results.
-Surgeons usually do plastic reconstruction at the same time as the Mohs surgery, though small wounds may be allowed to heal naturally after surgery.
+Surgeons usually do plastic reconstruction at the same time as Mohs surgery, though small wounds may be allowed to heal naturally after surgery.
 Only a dermatologist who has had special training should do this type of surgery.

 Curettage is a common treatment for nonmelanoma skin cancer.
 During this form of surgery, your doctor gives you a local anesthetic to numb the area.
 Then he or she scrapes the cancer with a tool shaped like a spoon with a sharp edge.
 This tool is called a curette.
 After curettage, the doctor also does electrodesiccation.
 The area where the cancer was removed is treated with electricity from a machine.
 This helps stop the bleeding and kills any cancer cells that may be left around the wound.
 People treated with curettage and electrodesiccation may have a scar that is white and flat.